 - Submit a $250 non-refundable deposit.
 The deposit counts toward your tuition fees.

 - Complete an SST application and all required forms.

 - Complete a physical/mental health screening at Goshen Family Physicians and obtain all required immunizations.

 - If you wish to travel separately from the group on either end of the trip, make alternate travel plans with the SST office by the announced deadline.

 I want to go, but…

-Contact firstname.lastname@example.org or email@example.com with your questions.
-We’ll be happy to help you sort out your hesitations.
-Also see our Overcoming Barriers web page.
-If cost is the issue, consider applying for a scholarship for international education.
+Contact firstname.lastname@example.org with your questions.
+If cost is the issue, apply for a scholarship for international education.